On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Introduction

 We end with two appendices.
-In Appendix \ref{condfun}, we recall some foundational results, due to Clausen-Scholze, on the condensed functional analysis over non-archimedean local fields.
+Appendix \ref{condfun} is devoted to the condensed functional analysis over non-archimedean local fields, developed by Clausen--Scholze.
 In appendix \ref{ccg}, we recall the definition of condensed group cohomology, and, using the solid formalism, we relate it to Koszul complexes in some cases of particular interest to us.